Building or Remodeling for Multi-Generational Living in Wallingford

 Two Master Suites

-Often, homeowners will put the two suites on opposite ends of the home or separate floors to create privacy for both couples.
-The suites include sleeping rooms and private baths, while social spaces such as the kitchen, dining room, and family room are shared.
+Multigenerational homes often integrate creative home design for large families to maximize space and functionality.
+Usually, homeowners will put the two suites on opposite ends of the house or separate floors to create privacy for both couples.
+The suites include sleeping rooms and private baths, while social spaces like the kitchen, dining room, and family room are shared.

 Guest Cottage or ADU